-Early withdrawal from stimulants may require a structured break for a few days.
+Early withdrawal from stimulants like cocaine may require a structured break in a medical detox setting for a few days.
 In most cases, people will need ongoing help to cope with cravings and learn new behaviors once detox begins.

 The use of stimulants by some people helps them manage other aspects of their lives.
 It may be possible to reduce stimulant use by addressing those challenges or needs.
 Among the things someone may need help with are: